-Many of us are guilty of feeding our dogs off the plate when we’ve finished our meal, but is it a good idea to give them fat offcuts and bones?
-While you think that fat is part of meat and dogs need protein in their diets, right?
+Many of us are guilty of feeding our dogs table food after we’ve finished our meal.
+More specifically, is it a good idea to give them fat offcuts?
+Of course, some fat is part of meat and dogs need this protein in their diets, right?
 Using this logic make cause you to make the wrong decision regarding this big fat question.

-While there are many human foods that are safe for dog consumption, there is also a large range of foods which can cause more damage than good.
+While there are human foods which are safe for dog consumption, there’s also a large range of foods which can cause more damage than good.
 Knowing what is safe for your dog and what is not is the first step to ensuring that your dog isn’t fed something that will make him sick.
 Maybe not giving him leftovers is the most logical choice, ensuring that this never happens.

 Dogs need a healthy and well balanced diet to ward off illness, keep them healthy and fit, by giving them a food that is detrimental to them can result in many diseases including kidney failure, liver damage, pancreatic and heart problems.